Africa EENI Global Business School

 2. The headquarters of the Economic and Monetary Community of Central Africa (CEMAC) are in Bangui

-3. Main economic activities in Bangui: food products manufacture, beer, soap and textiles
+3. Main economic activities in Bangui: food products manufacture, transport, tourism, beer, soap and textiles

 4. Main products: coffee, sisal, cotton and diamonds